iamhosseindhv/notistack/README.md

 hideIconVariant     type: boolean         required: false       default: false

-// event fired when user clicks on action button (if any) onClickAction       type: func            required: false       default: dismisses the snackbar
+// event fired when user clicks on action button (if any) onClickAction       type: func            required: false       default: dismiss the snackbar

-// hide or display duplicated messages preventDuplicate    type: boolean         required: false       default: false
+// Do not allow snackbars with the same message to be displayed multiple times preventDuplicate    type: boolean         required: false       default: false

 // Example of a Mui-Snackbar prop